 If you see signs of small animals, termites, or other pests, remove them immediately.
 They will cause serious damage to your roof as they chew and use materials to build their home.

-To read through a complete list of maintenance ideas the professionals use, go to GAF’s technical advisories.
-Pro Painters, your Houston painting contractor, can help you with your Houston exterior painting below the roof.
+Adhering to the above tips and learning these must know roof maintenance tips for homeowners can help you in the long run to ensure that your home is in the best shape.
+Pro Painters, your Houston painting services contractor, can help you with your Houston exterior painting below the roof.
 We can work on stucco, brick, or wooden siding, so regardless of what material your house is made of, we can fix it up.
 We also have a roof coating system which we apply to the roofs of commercial buildings.
-You can read about it in more detail here: https://www.mypropainters.com/commercial-roof-coating-systems/.
+You can read about it in more detail here: https://mypropainters.com/commercial-roof-coating-systems/.
 Give us a call today to help you out with your commercial or residential exterior project.